 Many species of predatory mites overwinter as adults and become active when exposed to warm temperatures in the home.
 They generally remain on the tree, where they may prey on insect and mite eggs.
 Most of these tiny, light-colored mites will go unnoticed.
 One type, however, is bright red and rather large.
 These predatory mites are relatives of chiggers, but in the adult state are not a threat to people or animals.

 Several species of bird parasites may be found in nesting material after the birds have abandoned the nest.
 Although these mites are generally not present on the trees in winter, bird nests on the tree should be removed to assure that no mites are brought into the home.

-The popular misconception that these beneficial insects are protected by law may prompt people to attempt to keep praying mantids alive until they can be released outdoors.
-None of the mantids are protected and keeping them alive in captivity is impossible, given the voracious appetite of a growing mantid.
+The popular misconception that these beneficial insects are protected by law may prompt people to attempt to keep praying mantis alive until they can be released outdoors.
+None of the mantis are protected and keeping them alive in captivity is impossible, given the voracious appetite of a growing mantis.
 Also, if released outdoors when temperatures warm in early spring, survivors would quickly die, since their life cycle would not be synchronized with their prey.

 It is best to look for the light tan, walnut-sized, frothy egg masses on the tree before it is taken indoors.
 Cut out any small twig with an attached egg mass and place it in an evergreen shrub or tree outdoors.
 In spring, eggs will hatch and the mantids will have appropriate food available.

 These insects are sometimes, unfortunately, referred to as “barklice,” a name that is misleading since there is nothing louselike about them.
 Psocids are small, winged, soft-bodied insects colored gray or brown.
 “Barklice” are not parasitic and do not bite, but feed on a variety of materials, including fungus, mold, pollen, and dead insects.
 They can be found outdoors on the bark of many trees, including Christmas trees, but will quickly die from conditions in most homes.